-When a class has more than one parameter, it can help resolution if the parameters used to resolve the type class are restricted.
+When an interface has more than one parameter, it can help resolution if the parameters used to find an implementation are restricted.
 For example:

 '''

-class Monad m => MonadState s (m : Type -> Type) | m where
+interface Monad m => MonadState s (m : Type -> Type) | m where

 get : m s

 put : s -> m ()

 '''

-In this class, only m needs to be known to resolve this class, and s can then be determined from the instance.
-This is declared with the \mid m after the class declaration.
-We call m a determining parameter of the MonadState class, because it is the parameter used to resolve an instance.
+In this interface, only m needs to be known to find an implementation of this interface, and s can then be determined from the implementation.
+This is declared with the | m after the interface declaration.
+We call m a determining parameter of the MonadState interface, because it is the parameter used to find an implementation.